-The wedding cake, this element of your big day is so important that it has it’s very own moment of glory during the Reception!
-This is why we have titled this post ‘Project Wedding Cake’ because deciding on how this confectionary pièce de résistance should look and taste is a project in itself.
-The very first thing to decide is how much of your budget you would like to spend.
-This will inform your final decision on how the cake will look, who will bake it and how many flavours it will contain.
+The wedding cake, this element of your big day is so important that it has its own moment of glory during the reception.
+That is why we have titled this post ‘Wedding Cake Project’ because deciding how this confectionery pièce de résistance should look and taste is a project in itself.
+The first thing to decide is how much of your budget you would like to spend.
+This will inform your final decision on what the cake will look like, who will bake it, and how many flavors it will contain.

 If you are planning a wild or unusual cake, it is very important to find a supplier with the skill to deliver your dream.
 Ask whether you are able to have a wedding cake tasting so you can check the flavour and texture of their work.
 It’s all very well having a cake which wouldn’t look out of place in an art gallery but if it’s as dry as sawdust, well, that’s just a waste of your hard earned money.